-Unfortunately laptop computer theft is very common, please remember that leaving anything of value in your vehicle (even the trunk) is never a good idea and an open invitation to thieves.
+Unfortunately, laptop computer theft is very common, please remember that leaving anything of value in your vehicle (even the trunk) is never a good idea and is an open invitation to thieves.

-The very first thing to do is file a police report with the law enforcement agency in the same city the laptop computer or other equipment was stolen.
+The very first thing to do is file a police report with the law enforcement agency in the same city or county the laptop computer or other equipment was stolen.

-Information you will need to provide to the police and to SFUSD:
+Information you will need to provide to the police:

 The information on the police report must include:

 - Precinct Information (phone number, precinct/station number/name, contact Info.)

 - Investigating officer's ID/star/badge No. and full name and any relevant contact information.

-SFUSD IT in conjunction with the Police Department and our tracking software vendor will then initiate an investigation and try to recover the laptop.
+SFUSD DoT in conjunction with law enforcement and our tracking software vendor will then initiate an investigation and try to recover the laptop.
 We will keep you up to date as we receive information or a resolution.